JohannesKuh/Cyclistic-Bike-Share-Analysis-Capstone-Project/README.md

 ## Business Problem

 Cyclistic is a fictive bike-share company in Chicago.
 Their director of marketing wants to maximize the number of annual memberships.
-For that reason, the data analytics team is asked to analyse the different usage behaviors of casual riders and annual members.
+For that reason, the data analytics team is asked to analyze the different usage behaviors of casual riders and annual members.
 Based on the results, the data analytics team should provide recommendations for a new marketing strategy.
+The analysis followed three guiding questions, with a primary analytical focus on the first one:

+1. How do annual members and casual riders use Cyclistic bikes differently?
+2. Why would casual riders buy Cyclistic annual memberships?
+3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Dataset